exercism/docs/building/tooling/best-practices.md

 ##### apk

-Distributions that uses the `apk` package manager (such as Alpine) should use the `--no-cache` flag when using `apk add` to install packages:
+Distributions that use the `apk` package manager (such as Alpine) should use the `--no-cache` flag when using `apk add` to install packages:

 ```dockerfile
 RUN apk add --no-cache curl